mheene/container-afd/README.md

 This repository contains a Dockerfile for [afd](https://github.com/holger24/AFD)

 # Play with Docker
 Perhaps you don't have docker and you simply want to get a glimpse into it.
-Just try this (Docke\
-r account needed - you can create your Docker ID [here](https://hub.docker.com/) ):
+Just try this (Docker account needed - you can create your Docker ID [here](https://hub.docker.com/) ):

 [![Try in PWD](https://raw.githubusercontent.com/play-with-docker/stacks/master/assets/images/button.png)](https://labs.play-with-docker.com/?stack=https://raw.githubusercontent.com/mheene/docker-afd/master/stack.yml)